AaronZhenger/MoSimBuilder/Documentation/GettingStarted.md

   * if you selected properly is will ask you if you want to install the correct version of unity, click yes.
   * It will then ask you ask you about adding modules, the default is all that you need checked.
     ![image](https://github.com/user-attachments/assets/cad4705a-0795-4613-ba4c-2c0d5f1c7224)
   * you can now open the project once the download is complete.
+NOTE: The editor takes a long time to download.

 ### Updating
  * if you used the advanced install simply fetch from origin then pull the origin on the github desktop app